 Gainsight maintains two types of Logs for every Data Sync job:

 - Audit logs: An audit log is recorded when an activity is performed on a job.
 The various activities could be Create, Edit, delete, and so on.
-Audit logs are represented by AL symbol.
+Audit logs are represented by AL symbols.
 The various fields displayed in this log are:

 - Attribute: The stage of the job which was modified.
 For example, if you modified a mapping, this field displays Mapping.